RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 ### Review and Create

 Once planning is complete, please review the subscription and database information presented, which includes the expected infrastructure and shard prices.
 Then select an existing payment method or click on the **+** button to add a new payment method.
-A $100 credit will be assigned to the new subscription for a free trial.
+A $100 credit is assigned to the new subscription for a free trial.

 ### Provisioning

 Select the "Continue" button to create the subscription and deploy the databases.
-The subscription will show a "Pending" status and take approximately ten to fifteen minutes to create.
-You will receive an email once your databases are ready to use.
+The subscription shows a "Pending" status and take approximately ten to fifteen minutes to create.
+You receive an email once your databases are ready to use.

 Once provisioning is complete, please set up a peer between your **application VPC** and **Redis Cloud Pro VPC**.
 To better understand how to set up VPC peering see [View and Edit a Subscription]({{< relref "/rv/administration/setup_and_editing/view-edit-subscription.md" >}}).